 By contrast, growth stocks usually trade on high PEs, have above average growth and are expected to earn a lot more in the future.

 Historically, over the long-run, investing in value stocks has delivered better returns than investing in growth stocks.
 The theory goes that investors tend to overpay for exciting new growth companies and often these companies fail to meet their high expectations.
 By contrast, investors underestimate the ability for cheap value stocks to recover.

 So it’s pretty simple, right – invest in value for the long-run?
 Perhaps not any more.
-In the past two years, growth stocks have started outperforming value stocks in a big way.
+In the past few years, growth stocks have started outperforming value stocks in a big way.

 The question is why is this and is the trend likely to continue or reverse?

 Another reason, which has perhaps slightly more gravitas, is that growth may have started to outperform due to historically low interest rates.
 To understand why this matters, think of the ‘time value of money’ concept, which essentially tells us that money today is worth more than money tomorrow.